-October 24, 2010; M. Arrington, "Yahoo Sells Delicious to YouTube Founders," TechCrunch, April 27, 2011.
+Facebook, but a sharp elbow to Digg.com and Del.icio.us, which have both seen their link sharing appeal free-fall, even though they showed up first.D.
+Lyons, "Digg This: A Cautionary Tale for Web 2.0 Companies," Newsweek, October 24, 2010; M. Arrington, "Yahoo Sells Delicious to YouTube Founders," TechCrunch, April 27, 2011.
 And despite all the buzz about Twitter, Facebook drives far more traffic to newspaper sites.S.
 Kessler, "For Top News Sites, Facebook Drives More Traffic Than Twitter," Mashable, May 9, 2011.

 Facebook Office?
 Facebook rolled out the document collaboration and sharing service Docs.com in partnership with Microsoft.
 Music?
 Payments?
-Facebook is hard at work on both.J.
+Facebook is hard at work on that, too.J.
 Kincaid, "What Is This Mysterious Facebook Music App?"
 TechCrunch, February 2, 2010; R. Maher, "Facebook's New Payment System Off to Great Start, Could Boost Revenue by \$250 Million in 2010," TBI Research, February 1, 2010.
-PayPal, iTunes, and Pandora-looks like you're all in Facebook's path, too!